pairshaped/curlingio-docs/docs/event-management/teams.md

 ![Team Match](/img/docs/event-management/teams/team-match.png)

 We will also copy over the team contact name, phone, email, coach, and affiliation from the registration if are being asked and filled in.

+## Import Teams

+You can import teams from another event from the current season that matches the team restriction (Men's, Women's, Mixed, etc.).
+This is useful to copy teams from a preliminary competition or a semester / trimester leagues (Fall, Winter, Spring).
+When you import teams, it will also add any curlers assigned to these teams to your event, so be careful to select the correct event as there is no Undo button and you'll end up cleaning up both your teams and curlers if you select the wrong event.

 ## Manual Team Assembly